MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-cloud-azure-appconfiguration-config.md

 #### Creating Key Vault References

 You can easily create a Key Vault reference in the Azure portal in the Configuration explorer using the Create -> Key Vault reference option.
-You are able to select a secret to reference, this can be from any of the Key Vaults you have access to.
+You're able to select a secret to reference, this can be from any of the Key Vaults you have access to.
 You can also create arbitrary Key Vault references using the Input option.
 Through the portal, a valid URI Key Vault is required and using a Key Vault reference format.

 You can also create a Key Vault reference through the CLI using: